Sydney Metro (2008 proposal): Criticism

 The CBD metro had been criticised by both the head of RailCorp and the NSW Property Council as using a much-needed protected corridor for the proposed additional heavy rail corridor through the CBD of Sydney.
 This line, it is claimed, would be needed to provide extra capacity on the CityRail network to ease congestion and allow growth into the future.
-The Sydney Morning Herald reported that Transport Minister David Campbell had admitted the CBD Metro would run up to 87% empty during peak hour on its opening in 2015 and up to 76% empty in 2031.
-During peak hour, the CBD Metro is projected to carry 4,000 – 5,500 passengers per hour in 2015 and 7,250 passengers per hour in 2031 out of a full capacity of 30,000 passengers per hour.
+The Sydney Morning Herald reported that transport minister David Campbell had admitted the CBD Metro would run up to 87% empty during peak hour on its opening in 2015 and up to 76% empty in 2031.
+During peak hour, the CBD Metro is projected to carry 4,000 to 5,500 passengers per hour in 2015 and 7,250 passengers per hour in 2031 out of a full capacity of 30,000 passengers per hour.
 The dumped, alternative proposal for a second heavy rail harbour crossing running between Redfern and Chatswood would have incurred a similar cost but was projected to carry 16,000 passengers per hour, more than four times the CBD metro.

 In a scathing editorial published soon after the CBD Metro announcement, the Herald wrote that "for the Rees Government, heir to a decade's dithering over transport by its predecessors, more dithering is political death.
 Giving up on the CBD metro is akin to Stalin abandoning Stalingrad to the Wehrmacht – completely, utterly, absolutely unthinkable.
 Everything must be sacrificed to it ..."